ngxs/store/docs/plugins/intro.md

 }
 ```

-NOTE: when providing a pure function make sure to use `useValue` instead of `useClass`.
+NOTE: When providing a pure function make sure to use `useValue` instead of `useClass`.

 To register them with NGXS, pass them via the options parameter
 in the module hookup like: